TD-Addon/StandardsValidator/WARNINGS.md

 ### Has multiple slave bracers
 Slaves should generally only wear a single slave bracer.

+## Knows spell
+This NPC knows a spell that is culturally or geographically inappropriate.

 ## Keys
 A misc item is a key if it has the key flag.
 This is a property of the record and determines if it can be sold to merchants and detected by Detect Key.